The Perfect Mate: Reception

 However, other reviewers received the episode more positively.
 Zack Handlen gave the episode a rating of a "B+" in his 2011 review for The A.V.
 Club.
 He called the Ferengi "as awful as ever", but otherwise praised the episode.
 He said that Janssen was one of the reasons why it worked, with the evolution of Kamala through "The Perfect Mate" showing "a sense of someone coming into their own as a sexually aware, potentially powerful individual."
 Handlen compared the situation to the "Elaan of Troyius", and found the imprinting of Kamala on Picard an unexpected twist.
-It was ranked in 47th place out of the top 100 of the entire franchise in Charlie Jane Anders' list for io9, In the Toronto Sun's list of the 50 top moments of the franchise, Janssen's appearance as Kamala was placed 13th.
+It was ranked in 47th place out of the top 100 of the entire franchise in Charlie Jane Anders' list for io9.
+In the Toronto Sun's list of the top fifty moments of the franchise, Janssen's appearance as Kamala was placed 13th.

-In 2019, ScreenRant included this episode on a list of bad one-off romances on the show; in part they were confused by the pair later being cast as Professor X and Jean Grey in the X-Men super-hero franchise.
+In 2019, Screen Rant included this episode on a list of bad one-off romances on the show; in part they were confused by the pair later being cast as Professor X and Jean Grey in the X-Men franchise.

-In 2021, writer Robert Vaux, for CBR, said that Famke Janssen was a "terrific" co-star for Patrick Stewart, and highlighted this episode among a trio of season five episodes (along with "Darmok" and "The Inner Light") that he really shined in.
+In 2021, writer Robert Vaux, for CBR, said that Famke Janssen was a "terrific" co-star for Patrick Stewart, and highlighted this episode among a trio of season five episodes (along with "Darmok" and "The Inner Light") that he really shone in.

 Home media release

 "The Perfect Mate" was first released on VHS cassette in the United States and Canada on October 7, 1997.
-The episode was later released in the United States on November 5, 2002, as part of the season five DVD box set.
+The episode was later released in the United States on November 5, 2002, as part of the Season 5 DVD box set.
 The first Blu-ray release was in the United States on November 19, 2013, followed by the United Kingdom on November 18.